 As eluded to above, when Younger & Dumber, I packed 70lbs on a Pacific Crest Trail solo trip.
-But that was planned for on a much longer trip in both miles and days.
-But that weight was miserable.
+But that was planned for on a much longer trip in both miles and days without resupplies.
+That weight was miserable.

 Once I try to push the trip to 4 nights or beyond, my carry weight starts climbing.
 Now I need more food, more cooking fuel, and “pack out” waste weight starts accumulating.
 Remember carried water weight also has to be factored in too.

 I mostly backpack desert terrain, or at least area’s where water can be sparse.
 This climate requires about 1 gallon of water a day for drinking and preparing dehydrated foods.
 Remember each gallon adds about 7.5lbs to your total packing weight, not counting the container.
 Two days out without a water source would up your water weight to 15 lbs.
 Havasu at least has water at the end of any full days hike.
 Depending on the season you are trekking, 1 gallon may even be cutting it close.

 Listed here are the 5 top items that weigh you down.
 We are going to assume you know enough to carry high energy, dehydrated, low weight food.
 Clothing is another factor but lets discuss and comment on these top 5.

 * Sleeping bag